 It’s wise to set aside two or more months worth of withdrawals in cash and replenish that amount throughout the year.
 You can raise cash by selling off shares of funds in your account.
-If you’re following our Upgrading approach, for instance, you can use a monthly trade to raise cash.
+If you’re following the FundX Upgrading approach, for instance, you can use a monthly trade to raise cash.
 When you sell a fund, you can set aside part of the proceeds for your RMD and then invest the rest in a highly ranked fund.
 This means that your portfolio might be holding less of a highly ranked fund, but this approach is often easier than selling off shares of several funds on a pro-rata basis, and you’ll likely avoid unnecessary transaction costs, too.

 What should I do with my RMD?

 Just because the IRS requires you to take the money out of your IRA each year does not mean you are required to spend it.
 If you don’t need the money now, you can reinvest it in a taxable account—that’s what we do for many of our clients.
 We’ll move the money from the client’s IRA and into a taxable investment account, often one that is managed in a very similar, yet tax-efficient way.